 UPS cutting 20,000 jobs amid reduction in Amazon shipments

-UPS on Tuesday announced it is planning to cut 20,000 jobs this year, part of a cost-cutting effort that's linked to fewer deliveries from Amazon, its biggest customer.
+UPS on Tuesday announced it is planning to cut 20,000 jobs this year, part of a cost-cutting effort that's linked to the delivery giant's decision to deliver fewer packages from Amazon, its biggest customer.

 The shipping company, which operates in over 200 countries, currently has around 490,000 employees.
 The layoffs will impact slightly over 4% of its workforce.
 This follows an announcement from UPS last year that it would cut 12,000 positions.